Atlético Morelia: Relegation struggles

-After 15 years, a dismal 2014–15 campaign left Monarcas as one of the last teams in the relegation table, an aggregate of a club's most recent points totals that decides which teams will be relegated.
+After 15 years, a dismal 2014–15 campaign left Monarcas Morelia as one of the last teams in the relegation table, an aggregate of a club's most recent points totals that decides which teams would be relegated.
 As a result, Enrique Meza was chosen to be the coach for the Apertura 2015 season.
-Meza had already saved Morelia before, in the 1995–96 season.
-After no notable improvement in team performance, Meza was let go from the position of head coach in 2016, with Roberto Hernandez taking over as interim manager.
-Hernandez's tenure would coincide with the signing of Peruvian forward Raul Ruidiaz on loan from Universitario.
-The signing of Ruidiaz would prove to be crucial to the club's fortunes, as he would go on to score 20 goals throughout the 2016-2017 Liga MX season, finishing as top scorer with 11 goals in the Apertura and 9 goals in the Clausura.
-In the following season, Morelia was in danger of being relegated on the final match day of the Apertura, residing in last place in the relegation table and needing a victory over Monterrey to avoid the drop.
-Tied 1-1 in injury time, Raul Rudiaz scored a crucial winner that moved them out of the relegation zone, with Jaguares de Chiapas being relegated in their stead.
-Ruidiaz's goal additionally qualified them for that season's liguilla, its first since the 2016 Clausura.
+Meza had already saved Monarcas Morelia before, in the 1995–96 season.
+After no notable improvement in team performance, Meza was let go from the position of head coach in 2016, with Roberto Hernández taking over as interim manager.
+Hernández's tenure would coincide with the signing of Peruvian forward Raúl Ruidíaz on loan from Club Universitario.
+The signing of Ruidíaz would prove to be crucial to the club's fortunes, as he would go on to score 20 goals throughout the 2016-2017 Liga MX season, finishing as top scorer with 11 goals in the Apertura and 9 goals in the Clausura.
+In the following season, Monarcas Morelia was in big danger of being relegated on the final match day of the Apertura, residing in last place in the relegation table and needing a victory over Monterrey to avoid the drop.
+Tied 1-1 in injury time, Raúl Ruidíaz scored a crucial winner that moved them out of the relegation zone, with Jaguares de Chiapas being relegated in their stead.
+Ruidíaz's goal additionally qualified them for that season's liguilla, its first since the Clausura 2016.

-Relocation
+Relocation and disappearance

-On May 23, 2020, various news outlets in Mexico reported the club would be relocating from Morelia to Mazatlán, Sinaloa and would be called Mazatlán F.C.
+On May 23, 2020, various news outlets in Mexico reported that Ricardo Salinas Pliego, president of Grupo Salinas, stated that he would be relocating the club from Morelia to Mazatlán, Sinaloa and rebranding it as Mazatlán F.C.
 The club's owner, Grupo Salinas, reportedly were asking for $400 million MXN per year from the Government of Michoacán to keep the team in the city.
-The move was very unpopular among supporters, former players, and the sports media across Mexico.
-Despite stay-at-home orders due to the COVID-19 pandemic, over 7,000 fans took to the streets of Morelia to protest the team's move.
+The relocation was very unpopular among supporters, former players, and the sports media across Mexico.
+Despite stay-at-home orders due to the COVID-19 pandemic, over 7,000 fans took to the streets of Morelia to protest the team's relocation from the city.

-On June 2, 2020, the club and Liga MX announced the club's relocation to Mazatlán, just two days before the club's 70th anniversary.
+On June 2, 2020, Grupo Salinas and the Liga MX announced the club's relocation to Mazatlán, Sinaloa, just two days before the club's 70th anniversary.
+After that point, the Monarcas Morelia franchise was dissolved.